Community Medical Schemes

 If a patient/family spends over €80 in a month they can claim back the excess by completing one of forms available from your local community care centre.

-Travel Abroad Scheme
+Treatment Abroad Scheme

 The HSE operates a Treatment Abroad Scheme (TAS) for people entitled to treatment in another EU/EEA member state.
 The TAS provides the cost of approved treatments in another EU/EEA member state or Switzerland.
-More.

-Cross Border Healthcare Scheme
+Cross Border Healthcare Directive

-The HSE operates a Cross-Border Healthcare Directive (CBD), for people entitled to public patient healthcare in Ireland who want to avail of that healthcare in another EU/EEA* member state under Directive 201/24/EU of the European Parliament and of the Council of 9 March 2011 on the application of patient’s rights in cross-border healthcare, as per the procedures set out in governing EU Regulations and Directives and Irish legislation.
+The HSE operates a Cross-Border Healthcare Directive (CBD), for people entitled to public patient healthcare in Ireland who want to avail of that healthcare in another EU/EEA* member state under Directive 2011/24/EU of the European Parliament and of the Council of 9 March 2011 on the application of patient’s rights in cross-border healthcare, as per the procedures set out in governing EU Regulations and Directives and Irish legislation.
 The scheme does not cover access to drug therapies that are not currently provided for in the public healthcare system in Ireland, but will cover costs up to the cost of procedure in the Irish healthcare service.
-More.

 Tax Relief on Medicines